4MN/PurityGuard/README.md

 pip install -r requirements.txt
 ```
 - copy into directory your .env file
-- copy into directory your data.json file
+- copy into directory your data.json file(or use existing one)
 ____
 ## Commands list: